Everything You Need to Know About Wedding Budget Breakdowns

 Set a realistic wedding budget and stick to it by avoiding these budget mistakes:

 Generally, it would help if you tried to pay off your credit card in full every month.
 This is the best way to prevent damage to your credit score.
 So, as a rule of thumb, you shouldn’t charge more to your cards than you can repay within 30 days.

 When it comes to your wedding, it can be tempting to keep swiping the card since you don’t feel the financial hit immediately.
 However, this can significantly damage your credit and quickly get you into a cycle of credit card debt.
 Only use your credit card when you know you can pay it off.

 Other things to take advantage of include:

-- Applying for a 0% interest credit card: These credit cards typically have a 0% APR introductory period, meaning you aren’t charged interest on the balance for a certain period.
+a.
+Applying for a 0% interest credit card: These credit cards typically have a 0% APR introductory period, meaning you aren’t charged interest on the balance for a certain period.
 This usually ranges from 12 to 24 months and allows you to put bigger purchases on the card without worrying about accumulating credit or damaging your credit score.
 However, it would help if you typically had a good credit score to qualify, and it’s critical to pay off the card completely before the intro period is up.
 Otherwise, they face high interest rates on the remaining balance.

-- Cashback or rewards credit cards: If you don’t already have one, consider applying for a credit card that offers cash back, airline miles, or travel points for dollars spent.
+b.
+Cashback or rewards credit cards: If you don’t already have one, consider applying for a credit card that offers cash back, airline miles, or travel points for dollars spent.
 This can help you make the most of your spending and may even help you pay for other wedding expenses for lower costs.

 2. Not tracking all expenditures